khasa006/simBKMRdata/paper.md

 BKMR, this is no different.
 In previous studies[@ibrahimou2024; @pesenti2023; @li2022; @zhang2019; @coker2018; @barbieri2004; @zheng2024],
 a static threshold 50% was used to delineate which exposures were statistically related to the outcome.
-However, as shown in@hasan2024 and@hasan2025, using a static threshold often results in either highly conservative (underpowered) tests, or tests that have a poorly controlled $\alpha$ size (greater than the expected 5%).
+However, as shown in @hasan2024 and @hasan2025, using a static threshold often results in either highly conservative (underpowered) tests, or tests that have a poorly controlled $\alpha$ size (greater than the expected 5%).